 RELATED POST: 5 Ways to Be Kinder to Yourself

-FOCUS ON YOUR BREATHING
+5. FOCUS ON YOUR BREATHING

 One of the simplest things you can do for yourself is to take a few minutes and focus on your breathing.

-DO SELF-CARE FIRST
+6. DO SELF-CARE FIRST

 While this tactic might work for some, for me it was a total failure.
 Instead of incentivising myself to get things done, I’d end up negotiating with myself and giving up self-care in exchange for putting off chores.
-As a result, I’d end up getting nothing done AND I’d skip self-care …

-The logic behind this is simple; self-care makes me feel good and when I feel good, it’s easier to get tough jobs done.
+You might have more self-discipline than me, but if not, what I found worked much better was doing self-care first.
+The logic behind this is simple.
+Self-care makes me feel good and when I feel good, it’s easier to get tough jobs done.

-CREATE A SELF-CARE SWIPE FILE
+7. CREATE A SELF-CARE SWIPE FILE

 Or you might have a go-to meditation, a favourite candle, and an inspiring poem you turn to when you’re feeling overwhelmed.

-DO SOMETHING TOUGH
+8. DO SOMETHING TOUGH

-TRY A LOVING KINDNESS MEDITATION
+9. TRY A LOVING KINDNESS MEDITATION

-In both books, Kornfield talks about something called a “Loving Kindness Meditation”:
+In both books, Kornfield talks about something called a Loving Kindness Meditation:

-This meditation uses words, images, and feelings to evoke a lovingkindness and friendliness toward oneself and others.
+This meditation uses words, images, and feelings to evoke a loving-kindness and friendliness toward oneself and others.
 With each recitation of the phrases, we are expressing an intention, planting the seeds of loving wishes over and over in our heart.

 He instructs the student to repeat the following mantra, over and over, throughout the day: